Basic Views on Corporate Governance

 Analysis and Evaluation of the Effectiveness of the Board of Directors

-- Concerning Structure of the Board of Directors
+- Concerning the structure of the Board of Directors

-- Concerning Agenda of the Board of Directors
+- Concerning the agenda of the Board of Directors

-- Concerning Operations of the Board of Directors
+- Concerning the operations of the Board of Directors

 - (2) Outline of Analysis and Evaluation Results